use-ink/ink/ARCHITECTURE.md

     This includes getting and setting a smart contracts storage, as well as the mentioned environmental functions.
 * [`metadata`](https://github.com/use-ink/ink/tree/master/crates/metadata):
-  Describes the contract in a platform agnostic way, i.e. its interface and the types, its storage layout, etc.
+  Describes the contract in a platform-agnostic way, i.e. its interface and the types, its storage layout, etc.
 * [`prelude`](https://github.com/use-ink/ink/tree/master/crates/prelude):
   Provides an interface to typical standard library types and